vabarbosa/tfjs-model-playground/review-text-generator/README.md

 The [pre-trained model](https://max-assets.s3.us.cloud-object-storage.appdomain.cloud/review-text-generator/1.0/assets.tar.gz) used is taken from the [MAX Review Text Generator](https://developer.ibm.com/exchanges/models/all/max-review-text-generator/).

-To get familiar with the MAX Review Text Generator model follow its instructions to deploy it to Docker or Kubernetes.
+To try out the MAX Review Text Generator model follow its instructions to deploy it to Docker or Kubernetes.

 #### Output